raeganvr/FloppyFish/README.md

 # Floppy Fish by Raegan Van Raamsdonk

-Floppy Fish is a high school project inspired by the classic Flappy Bird game, developed in Java.
+Floppy Fish is a project inspired by the classic Flappy Bird game, developed in Java.
 Set in an underwater world, players control a fish navigating through obstacles like seaweed.
 With a scrolling background and aquatic-themed elements, Floppy Fish offers a simple but addicting gameplay experience.

 <div align="center">
     <img width="400" alt="image" src="https://github.com/user-attachments/assets/8db1ec52-1c98-438b-86d5-278b5a621af8">